 Regardless of your goals, data-driven design can help improve product performance and increase conversions.
 Hopefully, the information presented here can help you create an effective plan for data collection that fits your organization’s needs.

 Interested in mastering data-driven design?
-Check out Springboard’s UX Career Track—you’ll have your own personal mentor and a career coach to help you land the UX job of your dreams.
+Check out Springboard’s UX Bootcamp—you’ll have your own personal mentor and a career coach to help you land the UX job of your dreams.